ChainShot/Dutch-Auction-Hardhat/README.md

 1. If you don't already have an account on Pinata, setup a free account there now.
 2. Once you have an account, upload the file `./nfts/tulip.jpg` to Pinata.
 3. After you've uploaded the file, click on the file on the Pinata website.
-Then copy down the Pinata URL of the uploaded file.
+Then copy down the Pinata CID of the uploaded file.
+The CID is the last part of the Pinanta URL. ie: https://gateway.pinata.cloud/ipfs/CID
-4. Open the file `./nfts/tulip-metadata.json` and change the variable `image` to be the Pinata URL tha you copied in step 3.
+4. Copy the file `./nfts/tulip-metadata.json.example` to `./nfts/tulip-metadata.json`.
-5. Now upload the file `./nfts/tulip-metadata.json` to Pinata as well.
+5. Open the file `./nfts/tulip-metadata.json` and change `<CID>` of the variable `image` to be the Pinata CID that you copied in step 6.
+Now upload the file `./nfts/tulip-metadata.json` to Pinata as well.
 Once the file has been uploaded, click on the file on Pinata website.
 6. Copy the Pinata URL of the `tulip-metadata.json` you just uploaded and paste the value into your `./env` file as the value of the `NFT_TOKEN_METADATA_URI` variable.

 ## Run the tests